 - Plan ahead.
 Forgetting always to have “back-up” foods is more likely to result in a nutritionally poor meal.

 - Lower your fat intake.
 Bake and broil your foods whenever possible, rather than frying.

-- Reassure yourself that you are not “deprived.”Availability of gluten-free options is increasing daily and feeling deprived leads to overeating and poor food choices.
-Planning ahead helps with this.
+- Reassure yourself that you are not “deprived.”The availability of gluten-free options is increasing daily, and feeling deprived leads to overeating and poor food choices.
+Planning helps with this.
 Having a substitute at hand minimizes feelings of deprivation.
 Focus on the positive.
 You feel better if you don’t eat gluten!

 - Decrease your cholesterol intake by using the “plate” method.
-Assign one half of your plate to vegetables, ¼ to carbohydrate and ¼ to protein, preferably plant-based.
-Plant foods do not contain cholesterol and do contain fiber, which is proven to help manage cholesterol levels.
+Assign one half of your plate to vegetables, ¼ to carbohydrate, and ¼ to protein, preferably plant-based.
+Plant foods do not contain cholesterol and contain fiber, which is proven to help manage cholesterol levels.

 - Enjoy your food.
 Enjoy it with others often.
 The pleasure of eating and socializing is a vital part of a healthy eating plan.

 For those days when cooking from scratch is next to impossible, you don’t have to settle for potato chips for dinner.
 Food manufacturers are beginning to address the consumer demand for healthier versions of gluten-free foods, and more products are on the way.
 Manufacturers are starting to use alternative grains with more nutritional value than the typical blend of rice, potato, and tapioca flours.
 The higher protein content is being achieved through the use of bean and nut flours.
 The future looks bright for more of these types of products as the demand for them increases, and they can be incorporated into a healthy gluten-free diet focused on fresh, whole foods.

 THIS ARTICLE IS COPYRIGHTED BY AMY BURKHART, MD, RD.